Vgr255/Nightmare/Walkthrough/Part 6 - The Shinra Building Extravaganza.md

 puts the wearer in Berserk, increases his Strength and Vitality by 50, and makes them immune to Confusion and Darkness.
 Our best accessory yet!

 I know you're not too interested in dying, so give Cloud a Lixir.
+There SHOULD be a save point after Rufus is defeated.
+Maybe Kuugen didn't upload that change.
 The chest in the back has a Tent.
 Leave the screen, and we'll take control of Aerith.
 Head out to the front door, and watch the cutscenes.

 Time for the motorcycle minigame.
 We're gonna set up hardcore for this next boss fight.
 If we die now, it means having to start back at the Gunners.
 And